guangLess/subwayTableView/README.txt

 ThingsToFix/add:
 -The data is locally stored, I am not sure of a better way to pass it to the view.
 -If the data is bigger, a threading method should be applied.
 -It would be cool to add a train animation on the loading screen.
+-DetailViewController class is not used yet, would be nice to have a map there.
 -When viewing the project in the Simulator, the TableView separator between each cell flickers due to a resolution rendering bug.
 However, it renders fine when viewed on a device.

 Thanks for the opportunity!